vr8hub/manual/illustrations-music.rst

 Prepare the SVG file
 ********************
 As initially prepared by Inkscape or your vector graphics editor of choice, the SVG is unlikely to be in good shape.
 Any transformations need to be applied, all colour needs to be removed to allow for readers with an inverted color scheme, and the header needs to be corrected.
-For the complete SE guidance on SVG files, see `section 10.2 of the manual <https://standardebooks.org/manual/1.4.0/10-art-and-images#10.2>`.
+For the complete SE guidance on SVG files, see `section 10.2 of the manual <https://standardebooks.org/manual/1.5.0/10-art-and-images#10.2>`.

-Appling transformations
+Applying transformations
 =======================
 As generated by MuseScore, SVG files are likely to include transform elements throughout, which need to be removed.
-There are several ways to do this, but we recommend using one of the following two.
+There are several ways to do this, but the the following two are recommended.

 - Install the extension `Inkscape Apply Transforms <https://github.com/Klowner/inkscape-applytransforms>` and use this.